cyrilbois/blog-1/docs/misc/graphql.md

 ## What is GraphQL

+With GraphQL you can typically create faster and more flexible APIs giving clients the option to ask for just the data they need.

+Fewer HTTP requests.
+Flexible data querying.
+Less code.

 A better way to communicate between client and server GraphQL can be seen as a layer between the client and server that handles queries between them using a certain format.
 GraphQL does not care how or if the server persists data.
 The name derives Graph from [graph theory] and QL stands for query language.

 1. a Query language for your app